SajadWaloo/Handwritten-Digit-Recognition/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-Feel free to modify the content and sections according to your specific project needs.
-Make sure to include appropriate information about the dataset, installation instructions, usage details, results, and any contribution guidelines or license information.